ViditAgrawal21/MiniMinds/ACCOUNT_DELETION.md

 - Profile information you provided in the app
 - App preferences and settings
 - In-app activity data and content you created (e.g., notes, saved items, history)
-- Device/account links used for sign-in to ThoughtPro
+- Device/account links used for sign-in to MiniMinds

 After deletion, you will lose access to your account and any data or content stored within it.